 - April 2022: Impact of the COVID-19 Pandemic on People with Disabilities: This downloadable PDF summarizes NIDILRR-grantee research findings that describe the many ways the COVID-19 pandemic has impacted the lives of people with disabilities.

-- February 8, 2022: NIDILRR-Funded Principal Investigator and Employment Expert, Dr. Lisa Schur, testifies before the Senate Health Education Labor and Pensions (HELP) Committee Download her Testimony (PDF, 339kb) or Watch her testimony.
+- February 8, 2022: NIDILRR-Funded Principal Investigator and Employment Expert Dr. Lisa Schur testified before the Senate Health Education Labor and Pensions (HELP) Committee Download her Testimony (PDF, 339kb) or Watch her testimony.
 Tip: Hit TAB + Enter keys to start or stop the video.
 Hit the letter "c" on the keyboard to show closed-captions.
 While the video is playing, hit the TAB key to highlight the time bar, then repeatedly hit the right arrow key to advance the video until timestamp 33:37.

 - NIDILRR FY20 Report to Congress (PDF, 1559kb)

 - NIDILRR FY 2020 Organization Highlights (PDF, 2.5 MB)

 NIDILRR’s mission is to generate new knowledge and to promote its effective use to improve the abilities of individuals with disabilities to perform activities of their choice in the community, and to expand society’s capacity to provide full opportunities and accommodations for its citizens with disabilities.

 - funding research, demonstration, training, technical assistance and related activities to maximize the full inclusion and integration into society, employment, independent living, family support, and economic and social self-sufficiency of individuals with disabilities of all ages;